screee/screess/README.md

 }
 ```

 You may create `if` blocks and `for` blocks in your stylesheet to factor out structure.
-The below example also demonstrates using map objects.
+The below example also demonstrates using map objects and unnamed layers.

 ```
 lake-types = [